alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

 **September 2025:** Our paper "Clair Obscure: The Light and Shadow of System Call Interposition – From Pitfalls to Solutions with K23" got accepted at Middleware 2025.
 Congrats Jesús, Vissarion, Antreas, Fernando, George, and Bart.
+For those who come after!

 **July 2025:** Article at the Security Management Magazine about our recent ACSAC 2024 [[paper]](./papers/a8acsac2024.pdf) is [[out]](https://www.securitymanagement.nl/baanbrekend-onderzoek-versterkt-cybersecurity/).
 Thanks Sarala for the great interview and article!!!